 Dinner – DFW to LAX, May 29th

 There were several issues with this meal.
-First, everything – from the nuts to the cookie – tasted burned, as if they’d been left in the oven a little too long.
+First, everything – from the nuts to the cookie – tasted burned, as if the FA left in the oven a little too long.
 The salad was reasonably fresh, but seriously lacked pantry ingredients.
 I found it chintzy that you didn’t even get a piece of tomato or a couple of shreds of carrot to go with the lettuce.
 The cheese roll was delicious, and the vegetables and mashed potatoes were decent, but the beef wasn’t very good.
 It was rubbery and overcooked, and the sauce had no flavor except for too much salt.
 And as alluded to previously, the cookie tasted slightly burnt.
-This was a disappointing experience, and while the utensils and dishes are a step-up from what American used to use before the changes, I found the meal overall to be a downgrade from what used to be served on this route.

 “Plated Snack” – DFW to ATL, June 24th

 This flight was the first leg of our long-awaited multi-mode trip to Europe.
 At 731 miles, Dallas to Atlanta was a short enough flight that you only received warm mixed nuts under the old system, and hadn’t read the news that American had replaced the snack baskets with more substantial snacks on shorter flights.
-So, I found myself pleasantly surprised when we were offered a choice of a fruit and cheese plate or hummus and pita bread.
+So, I found myself pleasantly surprised when the FA offered a choice of a fruit and cheese plate or hummus and pita bread.
 I’m obsessed with cheese, and so took the cheese plate, and my wife had the hummus and pita.
-We were also served the mixed nuts, not pictured.
+We also received the mixed nuts, not pictured.

 It wasn’t bad.
 The grapes were nice and sweet, and the cheese selection consisted of three hearty varieties.
 Except for the cheddar in the middle, though, the other two wedges were a bit too thick to effectively eat with the crackers provided, so I just ended up eating them by themselves (not the end of the world by any means).
 And both options were far, FAR superior to the snack basket sandwiches I’d encountered flying back from Orlando the day the new meals were introduced.

 The issue here is that both plates were small.
 We had both eaten before getting on the flight, so it wasn’t a problem, but if you’re on a flight that advertises a “plated snack” and were expecting a substantial, filling meal, you’re not going to get it.
 I agree with Rocky’s assessment that American really should pass around the snack basket in addition to the snack plate, for those who need something more substantial.
-But overall, I found the offerings satisfactory – certainly better than the big bag of nothing I was used to receiving on this route.
+But overall, I found the offerings satisfactory.
+Certainly better than the big bag of nothing previously served on this route.

 Dinner – Washington Dulles to DFW, July 5th